-Undergraduate student Tom talks about his experiences on the BSc Sport and Exercise Sciences course.
+Undergraduate student Tom talks about his experiences on the BSc Sport, Exercise and Rehabilitation Sciences course.

 Well, I've been studying Sport and Exercise Sciences at the University of Birmingham the best part about the course, the thing that attracted me to it anyway is the fact that in first year you get a really broad basis of everything that’s happening.
 You go into general sport psychology, metabolism, exercise physiology - you end up figuring out what kind of route you want to go down.
 There are a lot of different universities to have a look around and I based my decision on the course itself.
 I mean, I enjoyed Biology and P.E. so it kind of made sense, and I did psychology, so it all fitted into this course which was perfect.